North Berwick's Golfing Pioneers|

 in the professional tournament to celibrate the opening of the Burgh golf course in 1909.
 George Thomson was golf professional at Peterhead

 Golf Club (1919-1921).
 He married Jessie McMaster and their son Archie Thomson was greenkeeper on the West Links.
-George Thomson died in
+George Thomson and his

 GEORGE THOMSON Murrayfield Golf Club, Scotland UK

 George Thomson, born 9th July 1870, at Graham's Close, North Berwick, illegitimate

 son of Emily Thomson who later married James White.
 George's step-brother Jack White won the Open Championship in 1904.